giantswarm/rfc/0015-automatic-cluster-upgrades/0015-automatic-cluster-upgrades.md

 2. As part of the reconciliation loop, the operator checks if there is any cluster eligible for upgrade.
  - There is a new patch/minor version active available.
- - There is clusters not in the latest version of a major release.
+ - There are clusters not in the latest version of a major release.
  - The cluster(s) match the window upgrade criteria to be upgraded.
  - The cluster(s) are not being upgraded.
  - The cluster(s) are not marked as frozen.